redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 The appropriate memory threshold depends on how the application is using Redis.

 * Caching workloads, which permit Redis to evict keys, can safely use 100% of available memory.
-* Non-caching workloadsdo not permit key eviction and should be closely monitored as soon as memory usage reaches 80%.
+* Non-caching workloads do not permit key eviction and should be closely monitored as soon as memory usage reaches 80%.

 ### Caching workloads

-For applications using Redis solely as a cache, you can safely let the memory usage reach 100% as long as you have an [eviction policy](https://redis.io/blog/cache-eviction-strategies/)in place.
+For applications using Redis solely as a cache, you can safely let the memory usage reach 100% as long as you have an [eviction policy](https://redis.io/blog/cache-eviction-strategies/) in place.
 This will ensure that Redis can evict keys while continuing to accept new writes.

-**NB** Eviction will increase write command latency as Redis has to cleanup the memory/objects before accepting a new write to prevent OOM when memory usage is at 100%
+**Note:** Eviction will increase write command latency as Redis has to cleanup the memory/objects before accepting a new write to prevent OOM when memory usage is at 100%.

 While your Redis database is using 100% of available memory in a caching context, it's still important to monitor performance.
 The key performance indicators include: